Recession of 1958: Effects

-Durable goods manufactures and the lumber, mining, and textile industries were three of the industries that were hit the hardest.
+Durable goods manufacturing fell, and lumber, mining, and textiles were three of the industries that were hit the hardest.
 Due to a severe drop in unfulfilled orders for durable goods and a decreasing demand for commodities and other materials, the recession of 1958 forced over five million people out of work.

 In the United States, unemployment rose but there was little to no decline in personal income.
 Overall, employment decreased by 6.2%, resulting in 2 million job losses and 1.3 million people drawing unemployment insurance.
 Unemployment was highest in industrial areas in the Northeast and Midwest and in mining areas in Pennsylvania, West Virginia and the West.
 Michigan suffered the most of any state with an unemployment rate of 11%, as Detroit maintained a record high of 20%.
 In large part, this was a result of a 47% decline in automobile production.
 When unemployment rates rose beyond 5.1 million in January 1958, they were higher than at any point since 1941.